Frédéric Jacques Temple

 Frédéric Jacques Temple (18 August 1921 – 5 August 2020) was a French poet and writer.
 His work includes poems (collected in 1989 in a "Personal Anthology"), novels, travel stories and essays.

 He also realised translations of English, Thomas Hardy, D. H. Lawrence, Henry Miller, and Lawrence Durrell.

 Biography

-Frédéric Jacques Temple was born in Montpellier, where he was a boarder at the college of the Enclos Saint-François; there, he said, "music and art counted as much as studies".
-He celebrated this school, now disappeared, in L'Enclos.
+Frédéric Jacques Temple was born in Montpellier, where he attended the Enclos Saint-François boarding school.
+He later stated that at the school, "music and art counted as much as studies".
+He later wrote about the institution, which has since disappeared, in L'Enclos.

-From 1943 he participated in the Italian campaign (Les Abruzzes, Monte Cassino, le Garigliano) with the French Expeditionary Corps of general Juin.
-From this experience of war, which profoundly marked it, testifies a narrative like La Route de San Romano and his Poèmes de guerre.
+From 1943, he participated in the Italian campaign (Les Abruzzes, Monte Cassino, and the Garigliano) with the French Expeditionary Corps under General Alphonse Juin.
+His wartime experiences later informed works such as La Route de San Romano and Poèmes de guerre.

-Demobilized, he became a journalist in Morocco and then in Montpellier.
-In 1954, he was appointed Director of French Television Broadcasting (RTF, then ORTF and FR3) for Languedoc-Roussillon.
-He held office until 1986.
+After being demobilized, Temple worked as a journalist in Morocco and later in Montpellier.
+In 1954, he was appointed director of French television broadcasting (RTF, later ORTF and FR3) for Languedoc-Roussillon, a position he held until 1986.